uwplse/Cassius/README.md

 VizAssert is written in Racket, with bits of glue code written in JavaScript and Python.
 It also uses the Z3 SMT solver, the Firefox web browser, and the Selenium Python package.
-Finally, its associated scripts also use the `xvfb-run`, `curl`, and `fuse-zip` commands, and some versions of Selenium and Firefox additionally require the `geckodriver` binary.
+Finally, its associated scripts also involve minor prerequisites: the `xvfb-run`, `curl`, and `fuse-zip` commands, and (for some some versions of Selenium and Firefox) the `geckodriver` binary.
 The PIP package manager is also recommended.
 This section guides the reviewer through installing all of these prerequisites.

 VizAssert runs on several different Linux distributions, macOS, and Windows.
 However, this section describes installation instructions only on Linux; you will have to modify them for other operating systems.
-Note that several of the scripting prerequisites are not available on macOS and Windows.
-The reproduction experiments will describe workarounds where available, but the artifact is not optimized for this use case.
+Note that several of the minor prerequisites are not available on macOS and Windows.
+The following instructions describe workarounds where available, but the artifact is not optimized for this use case.
 The VM uses Ubuntu 16.04.3 LTS.

 Users have reported that Retina and other Hi-DPI displays cause problems when capturing pages in VizAssert.
-We havve not been able to confirm these reports.
+The authors have not been able to confirm these reports.
 Reviewers on devices with Hi-DPI screens may want to use the VM, where the capture step has already been completed on a device with a Lo-DPI screen.

 ### Installing Prerequisites